-S7 is an example.
+S7 is one example of such an air hardening steel alloy.
 I think it needs to cool from its "critical" of about 1850 degrees F. to about 1000 degrees F at a rate of 25 degrees per hour or less.
 Some steels may need a cooling rate as slow as 10 degrees per hour to become fully annealed!

 So, I wondered how well MY ash bucket works for this purpose.
 My ash bucket is a pail of about 3 gallons in size.

 It is almost always overflowing because the butler doesn't empty it very often.

 To test my own ash bucket as an annealling "oven", I slowly heated a 5 pound piece of truck axle to 1650 degrees F. in my coal forge.
 Then I placed the part into the very center of the ashes with a thermocouple along side it, not quite touching the part.
 I recorded the temperature about every 5 minutes.

 Notice that the temperature dropped about 300 degrees F in the first hour!

 This is nowhere close to the required 25 degrees per hour that is necessary for many air hardening steels.
 Plenty good for carbon steels.
 Works okay for 4140.

 So, if you have wondered why you can't anneal that part that you spent 10 hours making, that's why.

 I haven't tried this myself, but I have heard that the "old timers" used to build a good hot fire in the wood